Djalcoding/Djalcoding/README.md

 Hello, I am a **⚜️ french canadian ⚜️**.

-I am currently part of the 3990 First Robotics Challenge team as a sophmore.
+I am currently part of the 3990 First Robotics Challenge team as a senior.

 ## Contacts :